Civilian casualties during Operation Allied Force: May 14, 1999: Bombing of Koriša

-May 19–21, 1999: Bombings in Dedinje, Gnjilane, and the Dubrava prison massacre
+May 19–21, 1999: Dedinje, Gnjilane, and the Dubrava prison massacre

 Gnjilane

 At approximately 10:20 am local time on May 19, 1999, a small industrial area in Gnjilane was struck by NATO airstrikes, immediately killing three women who were working at the agricultural firm "Mladost".
 A man working for "Binačka Morava" initially survived the airstrikes, but died of his injuries the same day.
 Glas javnosti published the names of all four workers killed in Gnjilane that day.

 Dragiša Mišović hospital bombing

 At approximately 12:50 am local time on May 19, 1999, the University Hospital Center Dr Dragiša Mišović in Belgrade was destroyed by NATO laser-guided bombs.
 RTS listed the names of three patients killed.
 Seven soldiers of the Yugoslav Army were also killed in the hospital, although their names were listed separately from those of the three patients.
 NATO admitted that a missile was aimed at barracks in the Dedinje district, which is close to the hospital, went astray.